 That angels not always will be

 My next memory was probably one of my favorites.
 Even though it came on the tail end of some extremely bad news, that news was a catalyst for my relationship with Cruz, and it was also news that would hopefully save my life.
-I thought about Cruz’s position of having to tell me that I was about to be executed, and expecting me to believe that.
+I thought about Cruz’s position of having to tell me that I was about to be executed and expecting me to believe that.
 But I also thought about what would have happened had he chosen not to say anything.
 It made me shiver just to think that tomorrow I would have unknowingly walked to my death.

 But I also viewed this as the day I was able to tell Cruz that I did indeed love him.
 I realized that was a strong thing to say, and I understand that we hadn’t known each other for very long.
 Maybe my emotions were high and my words were premature.
-Maybe our situation illegitimately made me feel that I did in fact love Cruz.
-But could I take the chance that these words and feelings were legitimate, and not express them?
+Maybe our situation illegitimately made me feel that I did in fact love Cruz, when in reality, I didn’t.
+But could I take the chance that these words and feelings were legitimate and not express them?
 I chose to leave none of my words unspoken.

 Every day, many words we say,